Pen-y-Fan/silverstripe-lessons/README.md

 ### Update the Database Settings

-Any SilverStripe Supported database can be used, in this example MySQL is given.
+Any Silverstripe CMS Supported database can be used, MySQL in this example.

-#### MySql
+#### MySQL

-For MySql, create a database on your MySql server and add the settings to the **.env** file:
+For MySQL, specify a database **.env** file and Silverstripe will automatically create the database:

 ```text
 # For a complete list of core environment variables see